-A sampling of my stuff.
+A small sampling of my stuff.
 All the works here may be purchased for $500 or less, framed or unframed, depending on their size.
 I’m happy to ship.

 Some views of El Morro or “Inscription Rock,” where a perennial pool at the base of the cliff has for centuries drawn passerby who carved their signatures into the stone, from ancestral Zuni people to Spanish Conquistadors and pioneers traveling west by wagon train.